South America Paper Packaging Market Size and Share

 By Grade: Containerboard Extends Leadership on E-Commerce Pull

-Containerboard accounted for 47.82% of South America paper packaging market share in 2024, and sustained corrugated-box demand keeps it on track for a 5.9% CAGR through 2030.
+Containerboard accounted for 47.82% of South America's paper packaging market share in 2024, and sustained demand for corrugated boxes keeps it on track for a 5.9% CAGR through 2030.
 Meanwhile, cartonboard outpaces headline growth at 6.52% CAGR, underscoring graphic-intensive folding-carton momentum in branded foods and OTC pharmaceuticals.

-White-top kraftliner captures premium print corrugated, whereas recycled fluting’s 24.1% volume share benefits from rising Extended Producer Responsibility quotas.
-Folding boxboard’s strength in frozen foods and Solid Bleached Sulphate’s appeal in luxury cosmetics widen the substrate palette.
+White-top kraftliner captures premium print corrugated, whereas the 24.1% volume share of recycled fluting benefits from rising Extended Producer Responsibility quotas.
+Folding boxboard’s strength in frozen foods and solid bleached sulfate’s appeal in luxury cosmetics widen the substrate palette.
 Investment continues: Smurfit Westrock’s BRL 400 million (USD 73.20 million) upgrade at Três Barras adds 300 kt of lightweight kraftliner capacity, affirming confidence in the South America paper packaging market.

 By Product: Corrugated Boxes Dominate While Folding Cartons Accelerate

-Semi-bulk sacks continue serving cement and flour lines but are facing substitution from F-flute corrugated that better supports automation.
-Molded-fiber egg trays gain share as retailers swap polystyrene for compostable pulp, a niche poised to double its revenue by 2030.
+Semi-bulk sacks continue to serve cement and flour lines, but are facing substitution by F-flute corrugated that better supports automation.
+Molded-fiber egg trays are gaining market share as retailers switch from polystyrene to compostable pulp, a niche poised to double its revenue by 2030.
 Product diversification thus keeps total fiber conversion rising, reinforcing supply-security investments across the South America paper packaging market.

 By End-User Industry: Food Leads, Healthcare Grows Fastest

-Food applications held 35.51% of South America paper packaging market share in 2024, reflecting the region’s USD 42 billion processed-food export economy.
-Healthcare will achieve the highest 6.29% CAGR, buoyed by cold-chain biologics and rising generic-drug output across ANVISA-regulated facilities.
+Food applications accounted for 35.51% of South America's paper packaging market share in 2024, reflecting the region’s USD 42 billion processed food export economy.
+Healthcare is expected to achieve the highest 6.29% CAGR, driven by the growth of cold-chain biologics and rising generic-drug output across ANVISA-regulated facilities.

 Beverage multipacks adopt micro-fibrillated pulp cartonboard, shedding 12 g per pack without compression loss.
 Personal-care brands leverage tactile varnishes to elevate shelf appeal, while electronics makers replace EPS corner blocks with corrugated honeycomb.
 Such breadth cushions converters against cyclical swings, stabilizing revenues in the South America paper packaging market.